Muzakir Manaf: Provincial government

 In Aceh's 2012 gubernatorial election, Manaf ran as the running mate of fellow GAM member Zaini Abdullah and the pair won the election, with Manaf being sworn in as Vice Governor on 4 June 2012.
 Manaf was still popular with former GAM combatants even after his election.
 In one occasion, militant leader Din Minimi, who led an armed group in East Aceh, refused to be brought to Jakarta or Banda Aceh unless Manaf was to meet him first.

 He ran again in the 2017 gubernatorial election, this time as a gubernatorial candidate.
 However, he was defeated by former governor Irwandi Yusuf.
 Initially, though, Manaf's campaign team also claimed victory and refused to accept the results.

+At the national level, he joined Gerindra, a party of his former wartime adversary Prabowo Subianto, in 2013.
+It took Prabowo six months to contemplate about his membership and he once tried to reject it due to his status as the chairman of Aceh Party, but Manaf explained he wanted prosperity for Aceh and through Gerindra he may achieve it.
+Hearing his strong determination, Prabowo then approved his entry.

+2024 elections

+On 26 December 2023, Manaf declared his support for Prabowo Subianto and Gibran Rakabuming Raka for president and vice president despite the opposing background of the two.
+After the pair won, Manaf was rumored to join Prabowo's cabinet which Manaf then said he chose to run for governor rather than be a minister.
+Manaf also revealed that he had once asked for 2 ministerial seats and 2 ambassadorships for the Aceh Party but as Aceh voted heavily for Anies Baswedan during the election, Manaf eventually did not pursue the matter.

+He then ran in the 2024 Aceh gubernatorial election with Gerindra politician Fadhlullah as his running mate.
+With strong endorsements especially from Prabowo, the pair defeated Bustami Hamzah in the election, and was sworn in as governor on 12 February 2025.